-Offer: The Empower Scholarship Fund (the Fund) strives to help keep education within reach by providing financial support in the form of scholarships to qualifying students.
+Offer: The Empower Scholarship Fund (the Fund) is a separate nonprofit organization that strives to help keep education within reach by providing financial support in the form of scholarships to qualifying students.
 Scholarships are awarded to current students, especially those with the greatest need and who have established a successful academic track record.

-Scholarships available for Ross University School of Veterinary Medicine students:
+Multiple scholarships are available for Ross University School of Veterinary Medicine students.
+See the Fund's website for further details, including scholarship listings and eligibility/ selection criteria: empowerscholarshipfund.org/scholarships.